-Stocks climb on big jobs report beat, positive news on China's economy
+Stocks soar on dovish Fed chair comments, big jobs report beat

 Continue Reading Below

+The central bank has been expected to raise rates twice this year.

+Stocks were also buoyed by a Labor Department report that U.S. employers created vastly more jobs last month than analysts expected.

-The Dow Jones Industrial Average topped 500 points after the Labor Department reported that American employers added 312,000 jobs in December.
+American employers added 312,000 jobs in December.
 That gain -- coming on the heels of the previous session's 660-point loss -- vastly exceeded Wall Street’s expectations for an increase of 177,000 jobs, even on the heels of a tumultuous month for the markets that saw the Dow and S&P 500 post their worst performance since the Great Depression.

 Equities were also lifted by China, whose premier said Friday that the country will reduce taxes, fees and banks’ reserve requirement ratio to boost the nation's weakening economy.
 That weakness has hit demand for U.S. products.